vionwinnie/SOD_Evaluation_Metrics/README.md

 - The format of the result file is shown as [this](./score/result.txt).

   `#[Dataset_Name] [Method_Name]# [value mae], [value max-fmeasure], [value mean-fmeasure], [value9 adp-fmeasure], [value max-Emeasure], [value mean-Emeasure], [value adp-Emeasure], [value S-measure_alpha05], [value Fbw-measure], [value relax-F-meausre], [value mean_IoU].`

+- Create Sqlite DB by running:
+     `python store_metrics.py`

+  Then, the sqlite database will be created and available as `metrics.db`

 - Draw the PR curve and F-measure Curve by run: